Littlest Pet Shop: Littlest Pet Shop (2012)

-Littlest Pet Shop: A World of Our Own
+Littlest Pet Shop: A World of Our Own (2018)

 An animated series produced by Hasbro Studios and Boulder Media Limited for Discovery Family.
 The series premiered on April 14, 2018 and ran for 52 eleven-minute episodes.
 The show was canceled after only one season.

-Video games
+Online virtual worlds

 A screenshot of the Littlest Pet Shop VIPs online world.

-Littlest Pet Shop VIPs (2007)
+Littlest Pet Shop VIPs (2007–2010)

 Littlest Pet Shop VIPs (short for Virtual Interactive Pets) was a toys-to-life online virtual world that launched in October 2007.
 Similar to other sites at the time such as Webkinz, the physical VIPs plush toys came with codes on their collars that could be used to unlock the pet in game.
 These plush toys are required in order to collect virtual pets and other items.
 The site featured numerous minigames and an in-game virtual currency named Kibble.
 The game was made in the hopes of targeting a slightly older demographic than usual.
 Unlike most virtual worlds, the game offered very little in the way of multiplayer interaction.
+The game was shut down in 2010 due to a decline in players and high server costs.